be-bold/terraform-aws-account-lookup/README.md

 ## Prerequisites

-You need a role in your organization root account which allows the following:
+You need a role in your organization management account which allows the following:

 ```json
 {